pavankalisetti009/gitlab/doc/update/upgrading_from_source.md

 ### 13. Update Gitaly

+Upgrade Gitaly servers to the newer version before upgrading the application server.
+This prevents the gRPC client on the application server from sending RPCs that the old Gitaly version does not support.

 If Gitaly is located on its own server, or you use Gitaly Cluster, see [Zero-downtime upgrades](zero_downtime.md).

 #### Compile Gitaly